-In addition to his administrative responsibilities, M.J. has taught multiple courses the Entrepreneurship course for the College of Business and Economics.
-This interactive course focuses on the entrepreneurial mindset, and encourages students to learn practices, habits, and tools used by serial entrepreneurs.
+In addition to his administrative responsibilities, M.J. has taught multiple courses for the College of Business and Economics.
+For example, his Entrepreneurship course focuses on the entrepreneurial mindset, and encourages students to learn practices, habits, and tools used by serial entrepreneurs.
 With the intent of bringing the library world and startup community together he helped organize the first ever Library-themed Startup Weekend.
 This event brought librarians, designers, developers and business minds together to pitch and prototype new library ideas in 54 hours.

 M.J.’s research interests include applied creativity, design thinking and business model design.
 Recently he completed the Association of Research Libraries Leadership Fellows Program.